ucbdrive/bdd100k/format.md

             - y1: pixels
             - x2: pixels
             - y2: pixels
-        - poly2d: an array of 2D points with type (array) "L" means line and "C" means beizer curve
+        - segments: List of segments.
+Each segment is an array of 2D points with type (array) "L" means line and "C" means beizer curve.
+Some object segmentation may contain multiple regions